Structure learning for extremal tree models: Appendix

-To this end consider the graph undirected $G = (E+E',\mathcal{E})$ where $(i,j) \in E$ is connected to $(h,l)\in E'$ if and only if $(i,j) \in \ph(hl; T)$.
+Consider the undirected graph $G = (E+E',\mathcal{E})$ where $(i,j) \in E$ is connected to $(h,l)\in E'$ if and only if $(i,j) \in \ph(hl; T)$.
 In this formulation, our goal is to find an $E$-saturating matching, that is, a matching such that every element of $E$ is assigned one element in $E'$.
 A graphical illustration of this idea is provided in Figure~\ref{matching}.

 By Hall's marriage theorem \citep{hal1935}, such a matching exists provided that for any subset $C \subset E$, the corresponding neighborhood $n(C)\subset E'$ of elements in $E'$ that are connected to at least one of the elements in $C$ satisfies